pillmuncher/yogic.cs/README.md

 ## **Key features:**

-- **Horn Clauses as Functions**: Express logical facts and rules as simple functions.

-- **Composable Combinators**: Define expressions of first-order logic by simply composing combinator functions.
+- **Horn Clauses as Composable Combinators**: Define facts and rules of first-order logic by simply composing combinator functions.

-- **Logical Variables**: Represented by the ``Variable`` class, they can be bound to arbitrary values including other variables during resolution.

-- **Substitution and Unification**: The substitution environment provides variable bindings and is incrementally constructed during resolution.
+- **Unification, Substitution, and Logical Variables**: The substitution environment provides variable bindings and is incrementally constructed during resolution through Unification.
 It is returned for each successful resolution.

-- **Backtracking**: Internally, the code uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.
+- **Backtracking and the Cut**: Internally, the code uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.